AndreasHeger/CGATReport/doc/Tutorial1.rst

 Testing the data source
 =======================

-The utility :file:`sphinxreport-test.py` can be used to check if a data source works.
+The utility :file:`sphinxreport-test` can be used to check if a data source works.
 To test your data source, type::

-   sphinxreport_test.py -t MyDataFunction -r bars
+   sphinxreport-test -t MyDataFunction -r bars

 on the command prompt in the root directory.
 This should create a bar plot (``-r bars`` or ``--renderer=bars`` ) of your data source (``-t MyDataFunction`` or ``--tracker=MyDataFunction``).

-:file:`sphinxreport-test.py` will also produce the restructured text required to render this graph within a restructured text document.
+:file:`sphinxreport-test` will also produce the restructured text required to render this graph within a restructured text document.
 This utility is very useful for fine-tuning the appearance of a plot before inserting it into the main document.